deciduously/music/post.md

 1. `xxd -r -p`: Convert hex numbers back to binary.
 1. `aplay -c 2 -f S32_LE -r 16000`: Play back binary data as sound.

-Of this, only step three ends up being pretty much what happens here too - here's what it looks like as spread apart as I could:
+Of this, only step three ends up being pretty much what happens here too - here's what it looks like spread apart:

 ```bash
 split("0,2,4,5,7,9,11,12",a,",");